berkinsansal/offline-apps/README.md

 1. Move into the workspace directory,
    Create the new application,
    Create sub module and component for the new application,
-   Create environment files for the new application,
    Activate and configure Module Federation (`%PORT_NUMBER%` should be unassigned port, better to increase last used port by one):
 ```
 cd offline-apps
 ng generate application %APP_NAME% --routing --style=scss
 ng generate module main --project %APP_NAME% --route main --module app
-ng generate environments --project %APP_NAME%
 ng add @angular-architects/module-federation --project %APP_NAME% --type remote --port %PORT_NUMBER%
 ```